 Over the years, the Erie survived a few name changes and bankruptcies and merged with its long time competitor to form the Erie Lackawanna Railway in 1960.
 By this time, the depot was used for storage by the railroad.
 The Rochester Chapter of the National Railway Historical Society was seeking a permanent home and possible museum site for its activities, and discovered Industry depot was available.
 The depot had been abandoned since 1957, and by December 1969, the Rochester Chapter had adopted it as their new home.
 The depot was purchased outright from EL in 1971 for the ceremonial sum of $1.00.

 In the following years, volunteers restored the depot to its 1930's appearance and built a three-track yard to display historical pieces of railroad equipment.
 The first pieces of the museum's collection were delivered to the new yard at Industry in 1981.
-In 1995, volunteers drove the golden spike on a two-mile demonstration railroad that joins the museum to the New York Museum of Transportation, and began operating track car rides following year.
+In 1995, volunteers drove the golden spike on a two-mile demonstration railroad and began operating public track car rides following year.
 We soon expanded to include diesel train operation for special events.

-The museum currently rosters over 40 pieces of railroad rolling stock including nine operating diesel-electric locomotives, two steam locomotives undergoing restoration to operating condition, six cabooses, seven freight cars, stainless steel coaches from the New York Central's "Empire State Express," and many other kinds of equipment.
-Industry depot remains the cornerstone of the Rochester & Genesee Valley Railroad Museum, and is open for tours every Sunday from May to October.
-All rides and tours begin at the New York Museum of Transportation on East River Road.
+Our museum currently rosters over 40 pieces of railroad rolling stock including nine operating diesel-electric locomotives, two steam locomotives undergoing restoration to operating condition, six cabooses, seven freight cars, stainless steel coaches from the New York Central's "Empire State Express," and many other kinds of equipment.
+Industry depot remains the cornerstone of the Rochester & Genesee Valley Railroad Museum, and we look forward to your visit for our special events June through October.
 We always encourage visitors and potential volunteers to visit us throughout the year!
 We are located at 282 Rush-Scottsville Road (Route 251), easy to find from Exit 11 off I-390.